-In Printer Administration, a remote printer can be either a stand-alone printer installed anywhere on your company's network, or one of several "local" printers connected directly to a print server.
-Because the procedures required to add a remote printer for your PressureMAP System are very similar to those described above for a new local printer, only the specific steps that differ from those above are explained below.
+In Printer Administration a remote printer can be either a stand-alone printer installed anywhere on your company's network, or one of several "local" printers connected directly to a print server.
+Because the procedures required to add a remote printer for your PressureMAP System are very similar to those described above for a new local printer, only the specific steps that differ from from what has been explained previously are explained below.

-For reference, the sequence of prompts and responses required to add a remote printer are displayed in SCREEN 4-31 below.
+For reference, the sequence of prompts and responses required to add a remote printer are displayed in SCREEN 5-35 on the next page.